xtie97/seq2seq_no_trainer/README.md

 3. Ensure that your dataset is stored in the "archive" folder as a CSV file.

-4. run the following command:
+4. Run the following command:
 ```shell
 python finetune_PEGASUS_no_trainer.py --model_name_or_path google/pegasus-large --output_dir pegasus_ex1 --learning_rate 4e-4 --per_device_train_batch_size 4 --gradient_accumulation_steps 8
 ```